JorgeCastilloPrz/Corleone/README.md

 ---------------

 As you can see in the previous code snippet, `@Job` params are given by some kind of injection technique.
-You don't pass them as method or constructor arguments, but provide them by two different decoupled ways.
+You don't pass them as method or constructor arguments, but provide them by two different ways.
 The first one is into the `@Job` dispatch call arguments.

 ```java
 JobParams jobParams = new JobParams()